StrivenWord/mrc-hugo/content/_index.md

   [[feature_images.tile]]
     image = "img/freely-10057.jpg"
-    title = "Childrens' Ministry"
+    title = "Join Our Virtual Services"
-    text = "A church for the family." url = "/kids"
+    text = "Services are live-streamed on Facebook and YouTube.
+Join us live at 10:30 on Sundays, or watch our past services and sermons." url = "/podcast"
-    button_text = "Learn more"
+    button_text = "Enter Worship"

   [[feature_images.tile]]
     image = "img/freely-26905.jpg"
-    title = "Midweek Ministries"
+    title = "Contribute Financially"
-    text = "Want more during the week?" url = "#"
+    text = "Gifts, donations, and tithes may be submitted by PayPal or by check made out to 'Mohawk Reformed Church' and mailed to our postal address." url = "#"
-    button_text="Join a group today!"
+    button_text="Open PayPal"

 [CTA]
   heading = "Get in touch!"